-Stephen was drawn away from engineering and toward the legal profession because of the intellectual challenge and because he wanted to be able to interact more with people and directly help them through his work.
+Stephen was drawn away from engineering and toward the legal profession because of the intellectual challenge and because he wanted to be able to interact more with people and help them directly.
 Through his legal work here at King, Koligian & Associates, LLC, he’s done just that.

 He received his law degree in 1996 from the University of Cincinnati, and was admitted to the Ohio Bar in 1996.
 Stephen has argued before the First District Court of Appeals, the Twelfth District Court of Appeals, and the Ohio Supreme Court.

 Stephen is a member of the Ohio State Bar Association, the Cincinnati Bar Association, the Cincinnati Academy of Collaborative professionals, and the CBA Domestic Relations Committee.
 Stephen has either presented or moderated at attorney seminars on the subjects of Child Custody and Family Law for the Ohio State Bar Association, the Cincinnati Bar Association, the Northeast Lawyer’s Club and the National Business Institute.